imehrdadmahdavi/market-research/README.md

 ### Code

-Template code is provided in the `market-research.ipynb` notebook file.
+The code is provided in the `market-research.ipynb` notebook file.
 You will also be required to use the included `visuals.py` Python file and the `housing.csv` dataset file to complete your work.

 ### Run